Skip to main content

 SAS/LED/CESR Educational day

 The Society hosted the inaugural online ASPIRE Digital SAS/LED Education day scheduled on 27 June 2023.
+To find out more look HERE

 The focus of the educational day was clinical updates with case based discussions (CBDs) covering abdominal aortic aneurysms, peripheral arterial disease and carotid disease.
 The day also included sessions on equality diversity and inclusion, CESR (Certificate for Eligibility for Specialist Registration) and an update on the FRCS Vascular exam.